Application Guidelines – Sport Support Program – National Sport Organization and National Multisport Services Organization

 - general organizational, promotion and communication activities, including website;

-- domestic and international meetings, including meals, accommodation, facility rental, travel and carbon offsets for any travel-related activities; and,
+- domestic and international meetings, including meals, accommodation, facility rental, travel and carbon offsets for any travel-related activities (must not exceed the rates permitted for travel on government business); and,

 - office equipment purchases or rental.
 All purchased office equipment must remain the property of the funded organization.